-The Rise of Globalization and the Decline of Mills in Connecticut

-- 3. Read the questions on the worksheet before watching the CBS News video, "Undercover in a Bangladesh Clothing Factory" (4:39). - 4.
+- 1. Go to section Impacts of Globalization Around the World on the Rise of Globalization and the Decline of Mills in Connecticut worksheets. - 2.
+Explore the impact of globalization on factory workers by looking at working conditions in Bangladesh.
+Look at a map and find Bangladesh.
+(Hint: it's to the east of India.)
+Were any of the 5 items in your home made in Bangladesh? - 3.
+Read the questions on the worksheet before watching the CBS News video, "Undercover in a Bangladesh Clothing Factory" (4:39). - 4.
 After completing the questions, discuss your responses with a friend or family member.
 As you discuss, add to your t-chart any new ideas from your partner(s) on the positives and negative impacts of globalization on factory workers.

-5. Wrap up
+5. Final Assessment